 We are fortunate in Welwyn Garden City to be surrounded by green fields and countryside, ensuring that the town remains true to Ebenezer Howard’s original vision of ‘a marriage of town and country’.

-To celebrate this vision, one of the signature projects of the centenary year in 2020 is to develop a circular walk to unite and encompass the whole town, joining existing footpaths and rights of way into a cohesive and very attractive 20.20km circular route.
+It unites and encompasses the whole town, joining existing footpaths and rights of way into a beautiful 20.20km circular route.
 This route will be a permanent legacy lasting well beyond the centenary year.

 The circular walk takes in some beautiful locations around Welwyn Garden City, including Stanborough Lakes, Mill Green, The Commons Nature Reserve, the site of the Panshanger Aerodrome, Tewin Bury, Digswell, Sherrardspark Woods, Brocket Hall and Lemsford.

 Spokes radiate from the perimeter of the walk into the town to link with existing town trails, meaning you can do a section of the walk or all of it if you are feeling energetic!
 Information about historical sites can be seen along the way.

 There are occasional guided walks round the route – look out for details on this site if you would like to join one.

 Maps, publicity and leaflets

 The walk is marked with specially designed centenary waymarkers on the trail itself, making it easy to follow with or without a map and there will be information boards at Digswell car park and Stanborough Lakes.
-There will also be a leaflet accompanying the walk which will also be available online and can be printed at home highlighting some of the points of interest and history of Welwyn Garden City’s first 100 years.
-This will be widely available from the beginning of the centenary year.
+A leaflet is now available to download and can be printed at home highlighting some of the points of interest and history of Welwyn Garden City’s first 100 years.

 What’s happening now?

 Who is involved?

-The project is the responsibility of a group of enthusiastic volunteers – see below.
-They have worked tirelessly over the past 4 years, working with landowners, Herts County Council, Welwyn Hatfield Borough Council, local disability groups and local historians.
-Their support has been invaluable.
+The project has been made possible by our group of enthusiastic volunteers – see below.
+They have worked tirelessly over the past 4 years, working with landowners, Herts County Council, Welwyn Hatfield Borough Council, local disability groups and local historians. whose support has been invaluable.